gpelouze/eis_pointing/README.md

 ### Pipeline

-`eis_pointing.py` performs all the following steps to determine the optimal pointing data from EIS level 0 files.
+All the steps required to determine the optimal pointing data from EIS level 0 files are defined in `driver.py`.
+The appropriate functions are called by `compute_eis_pointing.py` when using the tool from the CLI, and by `eis_pointing.compute()` when using it as a Python module.

 1. `prep.pro` generates `eis_l1_<date>.fits` from `eis_l0_<date>.fits`.
 Both
    files are found in the EIS data files and directory structure described in